dptech-corp/dflow/README.md

 ```

 ####  1.2.3. <a name='Workflow'></a> Workflow
 `Step` and `Steps` are central blocks for building a workflow.
 A `Step` is the result of instantiating a OP template.
-When a `Step` is initialized, values of all input parameters and sources of all input artifacts defined in the OP template must be clear. `Steps` is a sequential array of array of concurrent `Step`'s.
+When a `Step` is initialized, values of all input parameters and sources of all input artifacts declared in the OP template must be specified. `Steps` is a sequential array of array of concurrent `Step`'s.
 A simple example goes like `[[s00, s01],  [s10, s11, s12]]`, where inner array represent concurrent tasks while outer array is sequential.
 A `Workflow` contains a `Steps` as entrypoint for default.
 Adding a `Step` to a `Workflow` is equivalent to adding the `Step` to the `Steps` of the `Workflow`.
 For example,
 ```python
 wf = Workflow(name="hhh")
 hello0 = Step(name="hello0", template=hello)